The State of Open Source Databases: OpenSQL Camp Keynote

 Brian’s summary: What part of my keynote surprised people?
 How ubiquitous bot nets are, and how they act as a big decentralized data store.

-One comment on “The State of Open Source Databases: OpenSQL Camp Keynote”
+One Response to “The State of Open Source Databases: OpenSQL Camp Keynote”

 Leave a Reply